MMNmedia/.github/profile/README.md

 - [**Web Root**](https://github.com/MMNmedia/mmn-root)   *(Web server config, inc. domains and hosting)*
 - [**St Andrew's URC**](https://github.com/MMNmedia/saurc)   *(Website in development for [St Andrew's URC, Cardiff](https://standrewsurccardiff.co.uk).)*

+## Copyright

+All of our projects are proprietary and are copyrighted, belonging to

+## Contributing

+Unfortunately, we are not accepting contributions from members outside of our organisation.
+This page is just to introduce our organisation to those who stumble across our GitHub profile.
+If you need to flag an issue, please contact us directly: [support-team@matthewsnetmedia.co.uk](mailto:support-team@matthewsnetmedia.co.uk).

+## Service Uptime

+You can check the uptime of our servers and services here: [status.37hrd.uk](https://status.37hrd.uk).
+Please do not contact us regarding uptime, unless you are a client or notice a serious degradation of service that persists for longer than 1 hour.

 ## Contact

 ### Post